Using Cannabis with Multiple Sclerosis

-There have been numerous research studies carried out to assess the effects of cannabinoids on MS-related pain, spasticity, and bladder symptoms.
+There have been numerous research studies carried out to assess the effects of cannabinoids on multiple sclerosis related pain, spasticity, and bladder symptoms.
 The majority of studies included fairly small numbers of individuals with MS and the result procedures differed amongst studies.
 Nevertheless, reviews of published research studies have actually generally shown that synthetic cannabinoids favorably affect signs of discomfort and spasticity.
-Less in learnt about the impact of breathed in or ingested botanical marijuana on MS signs.
+Less is known about the impact of breathed in or ingested botanical marijuana on MS signs.

 The Neuroprotective Potential

 Though research is limited at this time, CBD and medical marijuana have been shown to ease symptoms related to multiple sclerosis, epilepsy and Parkinson’s disease.
 It was also shown to reduce the progression of Alzheimer’s disease in test-tube and animal studies.

 The endocannabinoid system, in conjunction with other neurotransmitters and systems, play a role in managing the neurological system.
 As such, they also play a role in those with disorders of this system.